pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 Data integration just combines all data pools in a company to make sure no redundant data is present and everybody is working on the same set of information.
 This could be implemented through a large common database that all applications must use to store and receive data.

 Functional integration analyses different functions performed by both systems and people to find common structures and duplications.
 Reporting tasks e.g. could be found in several departments and can be unified and performed by one cross-functional unit which will then perform these tasks for all departments.
-This level of integration is the first one that has actual influences on the organisational structure of a company.
+This level of integration is the first one that has actual influences on the organizational structure of a company.

 The process integration dimension focuses on the business process at hand.
 While functional integration doesn't respect the perspective of linked functions interacting with each other or being chained together, the process focuses on cross-functional chains which require both functions and data sets from several parts or departments of the company.